fsvieira/cset/README.md

 ```

 ## Header
-An array of alias names for each column of the set.
-Sets normally have only one alias, but cartesian products have on alias for each column.

-Alias are set with "as", but if none is provided then a generated name is used.
+In case of cartesian product it will return an array of alias (string),
+for normal sets it will return one alias (string).

 ```javascript